Sofipet/My_Data_World/ML_Projects/Prompts & Agents in Langchain/README.md

 - **OpenAI** → More concise, general summaries.
 - **Mistral** → Richer explanations with examples.

-We then compared responses using **ModelLaboratory** to analyze differences between models systematically.
+Compared responses using **ModelLaboratory** to analyze differences between models systematically.

----

-## 3. 🔍 Agent-Based Process Automation
+## Agent-Based Process Automation

-We built a **ReAct agent** with `DuckDuckGoSearchResults` to automate literature search.
+Built a **ReAct agent** with `DuckDuckGoSearchResults` to automate literature search.

 **Task**:
 *"Find 5 recent scientific publications about Artificial Intelligence from 2023–2024.
 Format strictly: 1.
 Title — Authors — Short summary 2. ..."*

-### Results
-The agent performed iterative searches and compiled results such as:

-1. **Generative AI at Work** — Brynjolfsson, E. et al. — Impact of AI assistants on productivity.
-2. **The Use of AI in Research** — The Guild Task Force — Institutional strategies for integrating AI.
-3. **Artificial Intelligence and Its Applications** — Overview of AI across multiple domains.
-4. **Generative AI: Societal Impact & IS Research** — Trends and opportunities for research.
-5. **AI Ensemble for Gravitational Waves** — Application of AI in astrophysics.

-👉 **Observation**: DuckDuckGo handled the search queries better than SerpAPI in this case.
+**Observation**: DuckDuckGo handled the search queries better than SerpAPI in this case.

----

-## 4. 📊 Creating a Business Assistant Agent
+## Creating a Business Assistant Agent

-We designed an **analytics assistant** with two tools:
+Designed an **analytics assistant** with two tools:

 - **Python REPL** → for calculations & forecasting.
 - **DuckDuckGo Search** → for live economic and weather data.